PengtaoJiang/LayerCAM-jittor/README.md

-# LayerCAM: Exploring Hierarchical Class Activation Maps for Localization
+# LayerCAM: Exploring Hierarchical Class Activation Maps for Localization.
+To appear at IEEE TIP 2021